 The Building Community Engagement project, sponsored by the Alfred P. Sloan Foundation, is designed to promote practices that increase confidence in science: open access to research data, greater transparency in the production of data, and closer links between publications and the data on which they are based.
 Another goal is to explore ways to ensure long-term sustainability of repositories providing open access to data.
-The project has supported two meetings.
+The project has supported three meetings.

 Meeting 1: Data Citation and Research Transparency in the Social Sciences